hemantaph/ler/docs/_build/html/_sources/autoapi/ler/rates/index.rst.txt

    .. py:property:: phi_jl

-      Function to sample azimuthal angle between the total angular momentum and the orbital angular momentum with the initialized prior.

-      :Parameters:

-          **size** : `int`
-              Number of samples to draw
+      Class object (of FunctionConditioning) for phi_jl angle, with rvs/sampler as callback.
+Can also be a user defined callable sampler.
+      The class object contains the following attribute methods:
+      - `rvs`: returns random samples from the phi_jl angle distribution
+      - `pdf`: returns the probability density function of the phi_jl angle distribution
+      - `function`: returns the phi_jl angle distribution function.

       :Returns:

-          **phi_jl** : `numpy.ndarray` (1D array of floats)
+          **phi_jl** : ``numpy.ndarray``
-              Array of azimuthal angle between the total angular momentum and the orbital angular momentum
+              Array of the angle values between the orientation of the total angular momentum around the orbital angular momentum (rad).